someengineering/resoto.com/docs/concepts/automation/job.md

 - Gather or accumulate data.

-  Resoto has advanced aggregation query capabilities. resotometrics is using it to derive and report metrics to prometheus.
+  Resoto has advanced aggregation query capabilities. resotometrics is using it to derive and report metrics to [Prometheus](https://prometheus.io).

   If additional data besides metrics are relevant to you, create a job that gathers and publishes the data.